 Affiliations and Community Partners

-The College of Medicine at Rockford maintains affiliations with hospitals and organizations worldwide.
-We are dedicated towards actively promoting and becoming involved with organizations that are working to make a difference.
+The College of Medicine Rockford maintains affiliations with hospitals and organizations worldwide.
+We are dedicated to actively promoting and becoming involved with organizations that are working to make a difference.
 Through these partnerships, we are able to extend our reach and offer students diverse training opportunities.
 These partnerships include:

 Local Hospitals and Organizations

-Our medical students receive their training at community institutions where our faculty physicians and nurses provide university-level healthcare to patients.
+Our medical students receive their training at community institutions where our faculty physicians provide university-level healthcare to patients.

 RMED Collaborating Hospitals

 During their fourth year, students in the RMED program participate in a 16-week preceptorship experience that takes place at one of 25 rural collaborating hospitals across Illinois.